Consensys/deposit-sc-dafny/wiki/sketch.md

 </figure>
 </center>

-As a consequence, the root value can be computed **without the knowledge of the last inserted value** using the default value (0) as the seed.
+As a consequence, the root value can be computed using the blue path and  **without the knowledge of the last inserted value**, by using the default value (0) as the seed (at the end of the blue path).
-The (tail recursive) functional version of the algorithm for computing the root value is:
+The (tail recursive) functional version of the algorithm for computing the root value becomes (provided `s` and `z` holds the siblings of the path to the next available leaf):
 ```dafny
 function get_deposit_root(p : seq<bit>, b: seq<int>, z: seq<int>) : int
     requires |p| == |b| == |z|